The Little Vampire (book series)

 The Little Vampire (German: "Der kleine Vampir") is the title of a series of children's fantasy books created in 1979 by Angela Sommer-Bodenburg.
 The overall plot deals with the friendship between a human boy called Anton and Rüdiger, a vampire boy.
 The basic idea dates back to 1976, when Sommer-Bodenburg wrote short stories about the adventures of the little vampire and a human boy, finally collecting them and forming the series' plot from them.

 Synopsis

-Protagonist Anton Bohnsack, an ordinary 9-year-old boy, is fascinated by vampires until befriending one (called Rüdiger) of a vampire clan, the Schlottersteins, who reside in the local cemetery.
-Little by little, Anton befriends Rüdiger’s younger sister Anna and older brother Lumpi.
-Anton undertakes frequent nightly “trips” with Rüdiger and Anna, wherein Anton must hide his presence (and his friendship with Rüdiger) from hostile vampires, his own parents, and the fanatic Geiermeier, the cemetery's caretaker.
+Protagonist Anton Bohnsack, a 9-year-old boy who is fascinated by vampires, meets and befriends Rüdiger, a member of the Schlotterstein vampire clan who reside in the local cemetery.
+Little by little, Anton befriends Rüdiger's younger sister Anna and older brother Lumpi.
+Anton undertakes frequent nightly "trips" with Rüdiger and Anna, wherein Anton must hide his presence (and his friendship with Rüdiger) from hostile vampires, his own parents, and the fanatic Geiermeier, the cemetery's caretaker.